 While these methods are traditionally aligned with quantitative research, qualitative researchers, particularly those using mixed methods, may also find value in these statistical approaches, especially when wanting to quantify certain aspects of their data for comparative purposes.
 More broadly, qualitative researchers could compare their operationalizations and findings to other similar qualitative studies to assess that they are indeed examining what they intend to study.

-In the realm of qualitative research, the role of the researcher is not just that of an observer but often as an active participant in the meaning-making process.
+In qualitative research, the role of the researcher is not just that of an observer but often as an active participant in the meaning-making process.
 This unique positioning means the researcher's perspectives and interactions can significantly influence the data collected and its interpretation.
-Here's a deep dive into the researcher's pivotal role in upholding validity.
+Here's a deep dive into the researcher's role in upholding validity.

 A key concept in qualitative research, reflexivity requires researchers to continually reflect on their worldviews, beliefs, and potential influence on the data.
 By maintaining a reflexive journal or engaging in regular introspection, researchers can identify and address their own biases, ensuring a more genuine interpretation of participant narratives.